Systematic Training for Effective Parenting (STEP)

 Location/Institution: Brisbane, Australia

-This study examined the efficacy of the Systematic Training for Effective Parenting (STEP) program on parental attitudes.
-Mothers were randomly assigned to receive the STEP program, or to a wait-list control group.
-Pretests and posttests were done using the Attitude Toward the Freedom of Children Scale II (ATFC-II) and the Parent Attitude Research Instrument Q4 (PARI Q4).
-Mothers in the treatment group were found to be more democratic in their child-rearing attitudes after training.
+The purpose of the study was to examine the efficacy of the Systematic Training for Effective Parenting (STEP) program on parental attitudes in an Australian sample.
+Participants were randomly assigned to receive the STEP program, or to a wait-list control group.
+Measures utilized include the Attitude Toward the Freedom of Children Scale II (ATFC-II) and the Parent Attitude Research Instrument Q4 (PARI Q4).
+Results indicate that mothers in the treatment group were found to be more democratic in their child-rearing attitudes after training.
 They also differed from control mothers on the Encouraging Verbalization and showed a decrease on the Strictness subscales of the PARI Q4.
-Limitations include sample size, lack of diversity and self-selection into the study by mothers and lack of follow-up.
+Limitations include small sample size, lack of diversity and self-selection into the study by mothers, and lack of follow-up.

 Type of Study: